Ashcoca/HiR-Special-Repos/Study Resources/closures.md

     // do something with counter
 }
 ```
-But the problem here is any script of the page can change the counter without calling updateClickCount().
+> But the problem here is any script on the page can change the counter without calling updateClickCount().

 2. What if we declared the variable inside our function?
 ```javascript